joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

     $.config.reinitializeWithFactory
     and so on..

-### For list every feature that has been disable from default:
+### For list all features that has been disable from default:

      $.config.showedpages